-There are some common pitfalls to avoid when installing Sitecore’s Email Experience Manager (EXM), and a few easy ways to boost performance and work seamlessly with external data sources.
-I’ve covered everything from basic installation to performance optimization in the whitepaper we’re releasing at Sitecore Symposium today, but below are some tips for working with external data sources in particular, plus a link to some sample code to pay with.
+There are some common pitfalls to avoid when installing Sitecore Email Experience Manager (EXM), and a few easy ways to boost performance and work seamlessly with external data sources.
+I’ve covered everything from basic installation to performance optimization in our Sitecore EXM whitepaper, but below are some tips for working with external data sources in particular.

-There are a few ways to go about integrating external data sources.
+There are a few ways to go about integrating external data sources with Sitecore EXM.
 I’ll start by going through a few options and then walk through my opinion of the overall best approach.
 But first, it makes sense to point out that it is important that the contact always gets created in the contact database inside Sitecore, which is stored inside the xDB (MongoDB).
-If the contact is not in Sitecore’s contact database, then Sitecore analytics will not work properly so you will lose all the analytics data for those contacts.
+If the contact is not in Sitecore’s contact database, then Sitecore analytics will not work properly so you will lose all the data for those contacts.
 With that, let’s jump into the integration solutions.

 Solution One: Build a Sync Tool

-The first solution is to build a sync tool that scans the external data source on an interval and adds all the contacts into the contact database.
+The first solution is to build a sync tool that scans the external data source on an interval and adds all the contacts into the contact database in Sitecore EXM.
 This solution is quite simple really.
 Sitecore already has scheduled tasks built in, so you can run the task in the background directly from within Sitecore based on whatever schedule you would like.
 The process that runs would perform the following tasks:

-- Load all the contacts from the external data source.
+- Load all the contacts from the external data source into Sitecore EXM.
 This should be done in pages if the external data source is very large.